 This baked pesto salmon recipe is flavorful and fast!

 This baked pesto salmon recipe is so glorious because you don’t have to do that!
-While you certainly CAN make homemade pesto (especially if you have fresh basil in your garden) for this salmon with pesto sauce, it’s not required.
+While you certainly CAN make homemade basil pesto (especially if you have fresh basil in your garden) for this salmon with pesto sauce, it’s not required.

-Prepared basil pesto from the grocery store is honestly one of my favorite shortcut ingredients.
 I buy the refrigerated kind, which is usually located near the refrigerated pasta like tortellini and ravioli (not the shelf stable jar of pesto in the boxed pasta aisle).

 I most often buy the Buitoni brand, which is made with basil, Parmesan cheese and pine nuts.
 Rana brand is also good for basil pesto salmon.
 It’s such a great ingredient to have in the fridge for quick meals with lots of flavor.